An Interview with the Cast and Crew of The Expanse

 It’s especially tough in the beginning with her and Holden.
 She’s finding it hard to cope and come to terms with that, even as she’s doing her best.
 It’s thorny, for want of a better word.

 A big part of the conversation throughout the years in The Expanse is found family vs. biological family, and I think it really pays off here with Amos and Peaches.

 Chatham: This also really goes back to Amos’s major arc from the previous seasons.
 When you first meet him, he’s so severely traumatized by his childhood that he isn’t a complete human.
-And then in season three, we compare him with Pinocchio, how similar they are.
+Then in season three, we compare him with Pinocchio, and how similar they are.
 But he’s finally getting there.

 On the flip side of things is Marco, who can go from intensely charming to horrifying in seconds – but entirely someone who you can understand as a hero and freedom fighter in the eyes of others.

 Keon Alexander: I think there’s this soil out of which he has grown; the injustices, the pain, the trauma that we inflict on those that are forgotten by society and our economies and the political policies that ignore them.
 Out of that can grow a human who can achieve greatness, but they’ve always emerged from that same soil.
 He spends so much time in self-instruction, in self-betterment, but he’s always coming from that place that feeds his fears.
 On a psychological level, that’s always driving him.

 “Marco has grown from a soil of injustice, pain, and trauma inflicted on those forgotten by society.” - Keon Alexander

 This leads to the third leader in the series, Avasarala, who finds herself notably changed throughout the years.

 Shohreh Aghdashloo: It’s aging!
 She’s gaining more experience and know-how, wisdom, you name it; everything that comes with age.
 More than before, she’s involved in things, not just as a politician, but as someone who is with the people who have suffered this war.